 Do you feel like you don't have ownership of your story?
 If we don’t have ownership of our story this can cause pain and suffering, or we may cut ourselves off from our experience entirely.
 Losing ownership of our story may have been caused by depression, anxiety, a feeling of being lost or a feeling of panic.

 This in turn may have been caused by trauma, stress, abuse, loss, bullying or other adverse circumstances, or the cause of your distress might not be apparent to you at all.
-If you have lost ownership of your story it is not your fault and it is understandable that you need someone to help you work through what has happened and help you move forward.
+If you have lost ownership of your story it is understandable that you need someone to help you work through what has happened and help you move forward.
 It is a very brave thing to try and find your own story and I am happy to say it can be done.

 I offer a compassionate and confidential space for you to get to the root of what has happened and own your own story.